Administrative rules Administrative rules

 (i) takes reasonable steps to keep the pack together before and during pursuit;

-(ii) separates from the permit holder exclusively to retrieve stray dogs and does not attempt to actively pursue cougar during the retrieval process; and
+(ii) separates from the license holder exclusively to retrieve stray dogs and does not attempt to actively pursue cougar during the retrieval process; and

 (iii) immediately releases any cougar incidentally treed or held at bay by the stray dogs.

-(b) Dogs that separate from the pack continue to count towards the maximum number of dogs allowable in pursuit.
+(b) Dogs that separate from the pack continue to count toward the maximum number of dogs allowable in pursuit.

 (c) A dog handler retrieving stray dogs under this subsection must still possess the documentation initially required to use dogs to pursue cougar as provided in this rule.

-(4) A person may not possess a cougar pelt or unskinned carcass without a valid permanent possession tag affixed to the pelt or unskinned carcass.
-This provision does not apply to a person in possession of a properly tagged carcass or pelt within 48 hours after the kill, provided the person was issued and is in possession of a valid permit.
+A person may not possess a cougar pelt or unskinned carcass without a valid permanent possession tag affixed to the pelt or unskinned carcass.
+This provision does not apply to a person in possession of a properly tagged carcass or pelt within 48 hours after the kill, provided the person was issued and is in possession of a valid hunting or combination license.

 (1) Evidence of sex must remain attached to the carcass or pelt of each cougar until a permanent tag has been attached by the division.